-No one wants to believe that their spouse is capable of something as sneaky, unethical, and potentially illegal as hiding assets, which are or which could be divided in a divorce….
-But some actually do exactly that.
+No one wants to believe that their spouse is capable of something as sneaky, unethical, and potentially illegal as hiding assets, which are or which could be divided in a divorce … But some actually do exactly that.
 Here are several of the most common tactics used:

 Stashing Cash in a safe deposit box or in a safe in the office.

-When a spouse has access to large sums of cash and is likely to hide it, it’s most likely going to end up in a safe in his personal office or in a safety deposit box at the bank where his business account[s] are located or in a safety deposit box near the home, office or the paramour’s home.
-Even though some people will hide cash, they tend to select a place that is convenient for them to get to it in an emergency or convenient for then to off and pick up, if cash is needed on an emergency basis.
-Consider having counsel serve subpoena’s upon those institutions as part of the discovery process to determine if there are any safety deposit boxes at any of those institutions.
+When a spouse has access to large sums of cash and is likely to hide it, it’s most likely going to end up in a safe in his personal office or in a safety deposit box at the bank where his business account[s] is located or in a safety deposit box near the home, office or the paramour’s home.
+Even though some people will hide cash, they tend to select a place that is convenient for them to get to it in an emergency or convenient for them to off and pick up, if cash is needed on an emergency basis.
+Consider having counsel serve subpoenas upon those institutions as part of the discovery process to determine if there are any safety deposit boxes at any of those institutions.

 Transfer Stock, bank and brokerage accounts into the names of family members, business partners, or D/B/A companies

 Look back at the last 3-5 years of tax returns to determine where accounts were held and in the divorce discovery process, make sure that the lawyer gets the account records for each of those accounts to trace the monies in each account through to the present.
-If an account was reflected on the personal tax return 3 years ago and no longer shows up on the current return or the interest or dividend income is materially less than previously reported, track the account statements backwards to see if monies were moved from the account elsewhere.
+If an account was reflected on the personal tax return 3 years ago and no longer shows up on the current return or the interest or dividend income is materially less than previously reported, track the account statements backward to see if monies were moved from the account elsewhere.
 If moved, get the underlying record from the new institution to see where it was moved to and whether it was disclosed by the other party in the financial disclosure documents.

 Custodial Accounts or Accounts in the children’s name.